 - A magical version pops up in Furmentation.
 It tends to last much shorter than a game of Quidditch.

 - Ozy and Millie occasionally partake in House Rules Parcheesi.
 We never see much of the game itself, but we do see its aftermath: the room tends to look like a tornado hit it.
 Shout-out and Suspiciously Specific Denial.

-- In Dork Tower, Igor insists on inventing '"house rules” for almost every game played, including rules for landmines in Candyland and a variation of Licence Plate Bingo that was so arcane the road trip was over by the time he’d finished explaining.
+- In Dork Tower, Igor insists on inventing “house rules” for almost every game played, including rules for landmines in Candyland and a variation of License Plate Bingo that was so arcane, the road trip was over by the time he’d finished explaining it.